alessio-git21/voicing-the-cheshire-cat/README.md

 The [text-to-speech image](https://hub.docker.com/r/alessio21/text-to-speech) runs the SpeechT5 models inside: it takes any text as input and generates a numpy array representing the corresponding audio.
 Different speakers can be used.

-## Requirements

-* Docker
-* Pulseaudio running on your pc.
-[Here](https://hub.docker.com/r/alessio21/play-numpy-array) you can find how to install Pulseaudio in order to ensure that the container that generates the audio works correctly.

 ## Features

 * **Cheshire Cat Integration**: Voicing-the-Cat leverages the Cheshire Cat project, a famous Italian cat AI assistant, allowing users to interact with the chatbot.